 EcoFlora Project

-Anyone can participate in the Denver EcoFlora Project – all you need is access to a smartphone and a few minutes to spend learning the citizen science application iNaturalist.
+Anyone can participate in the Denver EcoFlora Project – all you need is access to a smartphone and a few minutes to spend learning the community science application iNaturalist.

 EcoFlora participants document biodiversity through iNaturalist.
 This application allows users to publish photos of a plant, animal, fungal or insect specimen with data on when and where it was observed.
 Using data previously published, iNaturalist will suggest an identification for the observation and other users will verify the identification or provide their own.
 Find iNaturalist trainings.